NavyaG-lab/Tech-writer/faqs/pii-data.md

 Any dataset or data source that has personal and/or PII information has the need to delete data.
 The logic to define what is PII and personal data there is a document made by compliance.

-## How do I raise a PII or personal data deletion request?
+## How do I raise a PII or personal data deletion request

 For internal service teams at Nubank - You can either raise a request using [#lgpd-cx](https://nubank.slack.com/archives/C016VJ42ZT6to) for data deletion, or reach out for help at [#data-privacy](https://nubank.slack.com/archives/CLLFJMEBZ) slack channel and [provide necessary details](./pii-data.md#how-can-i-excise-the-data).

-## How are the PII or personal data deletion requests (excision) handled?
+## How are the PII or personal data deletion requests (excision) handled

 Upon receiving the deletion request, the Data Protection squad (Xpeer) will check for the requests everyday and confirms the deletion on Slack in order to update customers / prospects.